 And if you have never used an RV before, don’t worry – you will get a tutorial on how everything works before you take it out on the road.
 While it is expensive to rent an RV versus driving and getting a hotel, it’s the RV experience that many people are looking for.
 Plus, it’s just more fun sometimes!
 But overall it’s much less expensive than buying an RV outright.

 Our layout is quite unique from many of the ones we’ve seen (and we’ve seen a lot of RVs).
 This layout suits our needs perfectly…which is why we bought it so quickly.
-We’ve only taken our RV out on a couple trips, and already we’ve had some unexpected repairs and frustrations.
-But still, we wouldn’t trade it in because it fits us and our lifestyle perfectly right now.
+We’ve taken our RV all over the country and while it’s been a great experience overall, you do have to be prepared for unexpected repairs (which can be quite costly) and sometimes frustrations.
+But still, we wouldn’t trade it in because it fits us and our lifestyle perfectly!

 In fact, I’m writing this post as I sit on our patio under the awning of our RV, look out at Big Bear Lake here in California.
 It’s a beautiful day, and I love being able to take our “home” with us wherever we want to travel.

 What Are Your Reasons for Buying an RV?